Discover Durham With a Downtown Walking Tour

 From this vantage point, you can see three boutique hotels located on the block that each also offer amenities to guests and the public, like a 24/7 modern art museum, a rooftop pool deck, or rooftop bar and restaurant space overlooking the skyline.

 AN AFTERNOON OF ADVENTURE

 Get some retail therapy at Brightleaf Square.

 You won’t find any major chain retailers at Historic Brightleaf Square and we think that’s a good thing.
-Just .8 miles away, you can pick up an item that’s distinctly Durham at locally-owned shops like Indio, where you’ll find a curated selection of beautiful gifts and textiles, or a collection of delicacies at shops like Bull City Olive Oil, Details, and AR Workshop, among others.
+Just .8 miles away, you can pick up an item that’s distinctly Durham at locally-owned shops like Indio, where you’ll find a curated selection of beautiful gifts and textiles, or a collection of delicacies at shops like Details and AR Workshop, among others.

 If you're not as familiar with these two knockout attractions, an afternoon is probably more of what you'll need while exploring DPAC and the Durham Bulls Athletic Park.